apliteni/jobs/cs-team.md

-# Customer Success Agent/ Technical Support Specialist
+# Customer Success Agent/ Technical Support Specialist (closed)

 Apliteni is a product team with the main focus on [Keitaro tracker](https://keitaro.io/) and its supporting services.
 Apliteni is constantly growing and looking for a specialist who will help us support Keitaro and our other services customers.